skupperproject/skupper-example-policy/README.md

 Error: Policy validation error: deployment/backend cannot be exposed
 ~~~

+Because Skupper cluster policy is enabled, these operations are
+denied.

-## Step 8: Grant permission to link your sites and expose the backend
+## Step 7: Grant permission to link your sites and expose the backend

 ~~~ yaml
 apiVersion: skupper.io/v1alpha1